 The auto headlamp relay is a electromechanical device that switches battery current to the headlamps when the Body Control Module (BCM) grounds the relay coil.
-See the Diagnosis and Testing section of this group for more information on the operation of the auto headlamp relay.
+See Auto Headlamp Relay in the Diagnosis and Testing section of this group for more information.

-The auto headlamp relay is located in the junction block, on the right cowl side panel below the instrument panel in the passenger compartment.
+The auto headlamp relay is located in the junction block, on the right cowl side inner panel below the instrument panel in the passenger compartment.